 Let us calculate Cash Ratios in Colgate.

-Below is a quick comparison of Cash Ratio of Colgate’s vs P&G vs Unilever
+Below is a quick comparison of the Cash Ratio of Colgate’s vs. P&G vs. Unilever

 Unilever’s Cash Ratio has been declining in the past 5-6 years.

 P&G cash ratio has steadily improved over the past 3-4 years period.